xchapter7x/hcunit/README.md

 ## Notes on Rego

 Rego is a Policy Language for the Open Policy Agent eco system.
+We use rego here as our testing DSL.
+Any rego rule which is an `assert` or `expect` will get executed and must evaluated to true.
 The gist is that everything between the `{}` is a `rule`.
 Everything between `{}` should evaluate to `true`.
 Assignments yield true, and if any statement in the `{}` block is `false` then the entire rule will return `false` and therfore fail our test case.

-For more information you can try: https://www.openpolicyagent.org/docs/latest/#rego Or for a Online playground: https://play.openpolicyagent.org/
+For more information you can try: https://www.openpolicyagent.org/docs/latest/#rego

+Or

+for a Online playground: https://play.openpolicyagent.org/